PritiSheoran/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 - Exercise 3: Migrating your applications and data by utilizing Microsoft services and tools, such as Azure Migrate: Server Migration
 - Exercise 4: Optimizing newly Migrated Workloads, and emphasizing commonalities across all Stacks

-### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment
+### Task 1: Discovery, Assess, and Plan: Evaluate your current environment

 In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs and returns that data to your Azure Migrate project.